vesuxyz/docs/blog/2026-01-07-Re7-pool-upgrade/index.md

 #### Note on Re7 STRK

-Previously, the Re7 xSTRK pool used the STRK price directly, as this was the most reliable oracle available at the time of launch.
+Previously, the Re7 xSTRK pool used the STRK price also for xSTRK, as this was the most reliable oracle available at the time of launch.

 With the migration to V2, the Re7 STRK pool now uses the xSTRK conversion rate price feed.

-As part of the migration, xSTRK positions will reflect their full underlying value.
+As part of the migration, xSTRK positions will reflect their full underlying value in the new pool.
 In the migration flow, you will see a higher USD value for xSTRK compared to before (around +12% based on current rates).

-*img of xSTRK migration*
+#### Note on Re7 STRK

+Previously, the Re7 xSTRK pool priced xSTRK using the STRK price, as this was the most reliable oracle available at the time of launch.

+The Re7 STRK pool now uses the xSTRK conversion rate price feed, so xSTRK positions reflect their full underlying value in the new pool.

 ## Re7 USDC pool deprecation